breezevna/DB-Music-Streaming-Service/README.md

 # Databas system projects
-Semestral work from Database system class.

-These projects were intended to show basic knowledge of **Oracle SQL and designing ERDs (Entity Relationship Diagram)**.
-Each project has its own topic, for instance "Databes for flowers E-shop" or "Database for music streaming service" and etc.
-Projects have ERDs or, more precisely, their schemas, that consists from:
+This repository contains a series of database system projects created as part of the Database System class.
+Each project is designed to demonstrate fundamental knowledge of **Oracle SQL** and the ability to design **Entity Relationship Diagrams (ERDs)**.

+**Project topics**

+Each project focuses on a specific topic, such as "Database for Flowers E-shop", "Database for frelance design marketplace"  or "Database for Music Streaming Service."
+These diverse topics allow for the application of database concepts to various real-world scenarios.

+**ERDs**

+For each project, the repository includes three levels of ERD schemas:
 * Conceptual ERD
 * Logical ERD
 * Physical ERD

+**SQL Implementation in Oracle Application Express**

-Also, each project has an SQL implemenmtation in Oracle Application Express, which uses Oracle Database.
-It conststs from:
+Each project also includes an SQL implementation in Oracle Application Express, utilizing the power of Oracle Database.
+This implementation consists of:

 * DDL
 * DML
-* SQL queries
+* SQL Queries